OptimalBI/optimal-data-engine-mssql/README.md

 ## Change log: ##
 ```
 Build 002.001.001 on 20160805
+        * Added the ability to pass a parameter from the scheduler, to a Staging Procedure, telling the Procedure what type of run to perform (Full or DELTA).
+Build 002.001.001 on 20160805
         * Added the "is_retired" switch on dv_hub, dv_link, dv_sat, dv_source_table, dv_source_system and dv_column tables.
 This column is currently documentary only.
 Build 001.001.001 on 20151020